Gluten-Free waffles that use minimal ingredients, are simple to make, and are perfect for getting your morning started.

 When my girls want a waffle, they simple pop one in the toaster – similar to a frozen waffle you buy at the store – and enjoy.

 Looking for more breakfast options that you can make in advance and freeze?
-Try my Gluten-Free Pumpkin Pancakes, or Apple Cinnamon Pancakes.
+Try my Gluten-Free Pancake Mix Recipe, or Apple Cinnamon Pancakes.
 Both are easy and both can be made ahead of time and frozen.

 If you are looking for a Paleo Waffle recipe, Perry’s Plate has the most amazing Paleo Sweet Potato Waffles with Orange Maple Syrup.
 Seriously to-die-for.